dotnet/docs/docs/standard/architecture/choosing-between-net-core-and-net-framework-for-docker-containers/general-guidance.md

 -   You need to use third-party .NET libraries or NuGet packages that are not available for .NET Core.

 Using .NET Framework on Docker can improve your deployment experiences by minimizing deployment issues.
-This “lift and shift” scenario is important for “dockerizing” legacy applications (at least, those that are not based on microservices).
+This "lift and shift" scenario is important for "dockerizing" legacy applications (at least, those that are not based on microservices).

 >[!div class="step-by-step"]